 Thanks for your interest in the Little Tiger Chinese Immersion School.

-Little Tiger is a PreK, Kindergarten, and Lower Elementary school that is conducted almost entirely in Chinese.
+Little Tiger is a Pre-K through Fifth Grade school that is conducted almost entirely in Chinese.
 This makes us unique in the Austin area.
 In addition to emphasizing Chinese, our goal at Little Tiger is to help each child flourish physically, socially, emotionally, and academically.

 If our vision for Little Tiger excites you, please be in touch.
 We’re always happy to hear from new families, and we welcome an opportunity to visit with you at our campus.